 - Ingrid Sobolewska (Voice '41) was a student of the legendary voice teacher Madame Euphemia Giannini Gregory, who was a member of the Curtis faculty from 1927 through 1973.
 When she studied at Curtis, Ms. Sobelewska went by the name Muriel Robertson.

-- Anna Bukay Hannaford (Harp '43) was student of Carlos Salzedo, one of the original Curtis faculty members in 1924.
+- Anna Bukay Hannaford (Harp '43) was a student of Carlos Salzedo, one of the original Curtis faculty members in 1924.
 Through her trust arrangements, Mrs. Hannaford left Curtis her 1946 Lyon and Healy harp.

 - Ellen Faull Gordon (Voice '45) studied voice at Curtis with Madame Gregory and left a generous gift to the school at her death.
-Her career spanned forty years on stage and forty-five years as a nationally respected teacher.
+Her career spanned 40 years on stage and 45 years as a nationally respected teacher.
 Her daughter, Judith Gordon, told us, "My mother loved her time at Curtis and felt strongly that the investment Curtis makes in young artists is returned in manifold ways."

 - Since 1928, every Curtis student has received a full-tuition scholarship.

-- A gift of $250,000 will endow a Fellowship for a Curtis student.
+- A gift of $250,000 or more can endow a fellowship for a Curtis student.

 The Founder’s Society Comes of Age

-WORKING WITH Your Professional Advisors
+Working With Your Professional Advisors

-For additional information about planned gifts, including bequests and life income gifts, or establishing an endowment fund at Curtis, please contact Charles Sterne III, director of principal gifts and planned giving, or call (215) 717-3126.
+For additional information about planned gifts, including bequests and life income gifts, or establishing an endowment fund at Curtis, please e-mail Charles Sterne III, director of principal gifts and planned giving, or call (215) 717-3126.